-4-H Club/Council, County
+4-H Club/Council,County

 Date:

 Donor Name:

 Donor Address:

 Received by:

-Arizona 4-H clubs and councils ar Tax ID# 23-7083384.
-This receip services in return for this contribute the fair market value of the items t confirms that you have not be ition that would limit deductibility en provided any goods or y.
-The donor will determine
+Arizona 4-H clubs and councils are a subsidiary of the Arizona 4-H Youth Foundation - Federal Tax ID# 23-7083384.
+This receipt confirms that you have not been provided any goods or services in return for this contribution that would limit deductibility.
+The donor will determine the fair market value of the items donated.
+UArizona Cooperative Extension county contact information is available at https://extension.arizona.edu/people-search.

-https://extension.arizona.edu/people-search.